-Ibutilide is the most efficient antiarrhythmic drug for the cardioversion of Atrial Flutter in 80% of cases, but there is up to a 4% risk of Torsade de Pointes and a 4.9% risk of monomorphic ventricular tachycardia, so it is necessary to monitor the patient during administration 4.
+Ibutilide is the most efficient antiarrhythmic drug for the cardioversion of atrial flutter in 80% of cases, but there is up to a 4% risk of torsades de pointes and a 4.9% risk of monomorphic ventricular tachycardia, so it is necessary to monitor the patient during administration 4.

-Options for acute, stable patients include Rate Control treatment with Beta-Blockers or Verapamil.
+Options for acute, stable patients include heart rate control treatment with beta-blockers or verapamil.

 Atrial Flutter and Anticoagulation

-Even so, chronic anticoagulation treatment is recommended following the same guidelines as with Atrial Fibrillation patients 2.
+However, chronic anticoagulation treatment is recommended following the same guidelines as with atrial fibrillation patients 1 2.

-In our website we have a CHA2DS2-VASc Score Calculator available to help you assess the need for Anticoagulant treatment in patients with Flutter or Atrial Fibrillation.
+In our website we have a CHA2DS2-VASc score calculator available to help you assess the need for Anticoagulant treatment in patients with atrial flutter or atrial fibrillation.

 After catheter ablation, anticoagulation treatment can be suspended after 4-6 weeks if the patient continues in sinus rhythm.